-Together, we create local food systems, from seed to soil, to deepen understandings of where our food comes from and to increase access to fresh, healthy and local food.
-Our Community Food Programs are about more than recipes and labels; they are about fostering an awareness around food justice and supporting communities to actively participate in a secure local food system.
+Together we work to deepen our collective understanding of where food comes from and grow our connection to this place.
+Our Community Food Program aims to increase access to fresh, healthy and local food by creating a food literate region.
+Our Community Food Programs are about more than recipes and labels; they are about fostering an awareness of food justice and supporting communities in actively participating in a secure local food system.

-To get involved, content the project coordinator firstname.lastname@example.org
+To get involved, contact the project coordinator email@example.com

 The People, Plants and Homes Program is a partnership between LifeCycles Project Society and BC Housing.
 This program strives to create welcoming spaces for tenants to grow, cook, share and discuss food.
 We distribute plants, soil and seeds, and provide gardening workshops to all ten of the directly managed BC Housing sites in the Capital Regional District.

 Eat Laugh Learn! is a community kitchen project for youth and families.
 In a fun and supportive environment, participants gain new skills and ideas for creating nutritious, delicious and affordable meals made from local, seasonal ingredients.

 Food Empowerment is a multi-faceted initiative partnering with emergency food service providers, shelters and social housing communities to share food and learn together how we can create a healthy, accessible local food system.